 As an online and/or land-based gambler, it is important that you know and understand your country’s tax code.
 Ignorance of the law is no excuse if you’re accused of tax evasion or fraud.

 Those who wager and win at brick-and-mortar establishments are tracked much more closely, especially when they win a large amount of money.
-Due to the nature of the Internet and the manner in which many nations view online gambling, enforcement of tax laws on individuals is rare, while the providers of services do have to pay the taxman on a regular basis.
+Due to the nature of the Internet and the manner in which many nations view online gambling, enforcement of tax regulations on individuals is rare, while the providers of services do have to pay the taxman on a regular basis.